J-VdS/RegistrationPlugin/README.md

 List your currently installed plugins by running the `plugins` command.

 ### TODO
-[ ] make a new team instead of searching for one without a core
+[ ] make a new team instead of searching for one without a core (This only happens during pvp when there are 6 different teams on the map)